jkbgbr/simplesi/README.md

 ## About The Project

 Simplesi is a package enabling units-aware engineering calculations.
 It is based on and heavily influenced by [forallpeople](https://github.com/connorferster/forallpeople), but differs from it considerably.
-It schratches somewhat the itch that most such packages are quite slow.
+It scratches somewhat the itch that most such packages are quite slow.
 Also, this module was made with apps in head rather than interactive use (e.g. jupyter).

 Compared to forallpeople:
 - faster - I measured ~3-4x speedup but YMMW.